All Episodes

 A guy making a million makes a $42,000 cut.

-CNN, of course, lying about this because they know, and I hope you know, that the reason there's a $42,000 cut from someone making the million bucks, is because that person making the million bucks is paying, and all the people like that person are paying 90% of the income tax as it is.
+CNN, of course, lying about this because they know, and I hope you know, that the reason there's a $42,000 cut from someone making the million bucks is because that person making the million bucks is paying, and all the people like that person, are paying 90% of the income tax as it is.

-Nobody even pay making $15,000 is paying income tax.
+Nobody even making $15,000 is paying income tax.

-Well, there's only a $9 cut.
+Well, it's only a $9 cut.

 You can't cut past zero.

-Oh no, that's right, you can cut past zero.
+You can cut past zero.

 So, this is what all the illegals do, by the way.